danielrcollins1/OED-Expanded/characters.md

 ## Ability Scores

-Prior to the selection of character race and class, it is necessary to determine ability scores.
+Prior to the selection of character race and class, one should determine ability scores.

 ### Generation

-Roll abilities 3d6 in order, than add 3 points among any scores desired (max 18).
+Roll abilities 3d6 in order, then add 3 points among any scores desired (max 18).

 ### Modifiers